The soundtrack of Deep South USA

 Historic tracks lead us on a rail tour through the heartland of great American music - from Nashville, home of Country Music, to the Blues, Soul and Rock 'n' Roll of Memphis and the jazz of New Orleans.

-Meet your group and Tour Manager at the Tour Inn & Suites Atlanta Airport South.
+Meet your group and Tour Manager at the Vacation Inn & Suites Atlanta Airport South.

-A morning sightseeing explores this fascinating city.
-Entrance is also included to the Martin Luther King Center and Church which pays homage to the man himself as well as the civil rights movement which he was part of.
+A morning sightseeing tour explores this fascinating city.
+Entrance is included to the Martin Luther King Center and Church, which pays homage to the man himself as well as the civil rights movement he was a driving force of.
 The tour continues to Margaret Mitchell House, where the author wrote her Pulitzer Prize winning novel, 'Gone with the Wind'.
-Following free time for lunch, we transfer to Chattanooga.
-This evening, we check in to the Doubletree by Hilton Chattanooga Downtown.
+Following free time for lunch, we transfer to Chattanooga, where we board the Lookout Mountain Incline Railroad.
+This evening, we check in for one night at the Doubletree by Hilton Chattanooga Downtown.

 Our coach takes us through Tennessee to Lynchburg, capital of Moore County.
 Moore County has been 'dry' since the days of prohibition, which makes its main attraction all the more extraordinary - it is the home of Jack Daniel's Distillery.
-After a tour of the distillery we continue to Nashville, staying for three nights at Gaylord Opryland Nashville.
-This evening, we visit the legendary Grand Ole Opry, one of the oldest and most iconic country music venues in the US.
-Founded as a radio station in 1925, today this classic music venue still hosts the same regular broadcast, now with a popular extended format, in addition to regular stage shows - the likes of which we are treated to tonight.
-Enjoy live music performed on 'country's most famous stage'.
+After a tour and tasting at the distillery we continue to Nashville, staying for three nights at the Clarion Downtown Nashville.
+This evening, we visit the legendary Grand Ole Opry.
+Founded as a radio station in 1925, today this classic music venue still hosts the same regular broadcast, now with a popular extended format, in addition to regular stage shows.
+Tonight, enjoy live music performed on 'country's most famous stage', a wonderful introduction to Nashville's culture.

 Since the 1940s Nashville has been synonymous with country music, with its collection of recording studios on 'Music Row' and the Ryman Auditorium, home of the Grand Ole Opry for three decades.
 A morning guided tour introduces you to the sights before we visit the Country Music Hall of Fame, the world's largest music museum, for an amazing 'who's who' in the world of country music.

 Day 5 is free to explore Nashville under your own steam.
-Named the capital of Tennessee in 1843, today the city is considered by many to be the true home of country music.
-Perhaps delve into the rich music scene of the city, enjoy traditional southern food in a typical American diner, or soak up some 200 years of history at one of Nashville's historic sites.
+Named the capital of Tennessee in 1843, today the city is still considered by many to be a haven and refuge for musicians of many styles.
+Perhaps delve into the rich music scene of the city, enjoy traditional southern food in a typical American diner, or soak up some 200 years of history at one of Nashville's historic sites, such as Belmont Mansion.

 Our journey through Tennessee continues to Memphis, pausing en-route at Jackson, where you have free time for lunch and a spot of sightseeing - perhaps visit the Rock-a-Billy Hall of Fame.
 We then stop at the Tennessee Delta Heritage Center in Brownsville, a series of museums dedicated to the history of the south, from its musical traditions to its infamous history of slave labor in the cotton fields.

-We complete our journey to Memphis later this afternoon, where we check in to the Doubletree Downtown Memphis.
+We complete our journey to Memphis later this afternoon, where we check in to the Sheraton Hotel Memphis.
 The rest of your day is at leisure.

 This morning we pay a visit to the fantastic Graceland, Elvis' 14 acre mansion, and view his preserved living quarters, private aircraft and car collections.
 This afternoon introduces the sights of Memphis' extraordinary musical history.
 We visit Sun Studio, which lays claim to being the birthplace of rock 'n' roll, with a roster featuring Elvis Presley, Jerry Lee Lewis and Johnny Cash.

 Your entire day is free to soak up the splendour of New Orleans.
-Roaring with life, the 'Big Easy' is known as the south's party city thanks to Mardi Gras, yet year-round there is a sense of spirited adventure and playfulness here.
-A wander through the colorful streets will offer an excellent introduction to the eclectic architecture stretching back centuries, whilst restaurants here offer a taste of hearty southern cuisine influenced by the various cultures that rub shoulders here - from spicy Creole cooking to the fried meats that are synonymous with the south.
+Roaring with life, the 'Big Easy' is known as the south's party city thanks to Mardi Gras, yet yearround there is a sense of spirited adventure and playfulness here.
+A wander through the colorful streets will offer an excellent introduction to the eclectic architecture stretching back centuries, whilst restaurants here offer a taste of hearty southern cuisine influenced by the various cultures that have rubbed shoulders over the years.

 On Day 11, departing from New Orleans, we board our Amtrak service to Houston.
 We begin Day 12 in Houston with a guided tour of the city's main landmarks, including the Allen's Landing and NASA's Lyndon B. Johnson Space Center.
 On Day 13, make your way to the airport for your flight home.